MIT-SPARK/Hydra-ROS/README.md

 ### General Requirements

-Hydra has been tested on Ubuntu 20.04 and ROS Noetic
+Hydra has been tested on Ubuntu 20.04 and ROS Noetic.

-:warning: Ubuntu 18.04 and ROS Melodic are no longer actively tested
+:warning: Ubuntu 18.04 and ROS Melodic are no longer actively tested.

 You can follow the instructions [here](http://wiki.ros.org/ROS/Installation) to install ROS if you haven't already.
 Then, make sure you have some general requirements: